routhusundeep/What-I-Learned/Networks/Internet Just Works.md

   - unnatural to go away even in the advent of IPV6
   - along with firewall, NATs are TCP specific, other protocols are increasingly harder to implement
     - VoIP which uses UDP is tricky
-    - has to reverse engineer the NAT functionality to get around it(Skype does this0
+    - has to reverse engineer the NAT functionality to get around it (Skype does this)
 - deep packet inspection may make incremental change harder
 - no substantial change in layer 3 for a decade
 - no substantial change in layer 4 for 2 decades

-*** Convergence
+### Convergence
 - VoIP, IPTV etc are needed on the internet now
-- This will force the internet to adopt to other use cases
+- This will force the internet to adapt to other use cases

-*** Architectural problem
+### Architectural problem
-**** Short term
+#### Short term
 - Spam
   - SPIT - spam over internet telephony
 - Security
   - taint tracking
-  - biggest problem
+  - the biggest problem
 - Denial of service
   - Distributed DOS
-  - DNS reflection attacks and many other like this
+  - DNS reflection attacks and many others like this
 - Application deployment
   - firewall issue - everything unknown is a potential threat, so new deployment will not work
   - many new applications look like HTTP as a workaround
   - like mentioned, Skype is a good example

-**** Medium term
+#### Medium term
 - Congestion Control
   - with increase in link speed, congestion may rise again
   - must support all protocols, not just TCP
   - new scheme must be done incrementally, backward compatible with TCP
 - Inter-domain routing
   - BGP will not satisfy
-  - I did not understand it, I will write about BGP in the future
+  - I did not understand it, I will read about BGP in the future
 - Mobility
   - right now, mobile devices solve it at layer 2, laptops solve it via DHCP
-  - need to addressed in the future, due to increasing mobile devices
+  - need to be addressed in the future, due to increasing mobile devices
 - Multi-homing
   - technically, all the systems(even in different ISPs) will have the same prefix
   - address aggregation should be prevented in routing announcements, otherwise routing should be done on the edge nodes, BGP will likely not cope with the increase in the number of advertised routes

-**** Longer term
+#### Longer term
 - Address space depletion
   - IPv6 is still rare today